Who’s the best Patriot not in the Hall of Fame? It’s Law

-Ty Law has been a Hall of Fame finalist twice.
+Ty Law has been a Hall-of-Fame finalist twice.
 Listeners and readers of the Talk of Fame Network believe it’s time now for a trip to the finals to translate into a bust in Canton.

 We asked our followers in our weekly Talk of Fame Network poll who is the best New England Patriot not enshrined in Canton and Law won in a landslide with 45.2 percent of the vote.
 Kicker/wide receiver Gino Cappelletti of the AFL era was next at 22.6 percent, followed by wide receiver Stanley Morgan at 12.2 percent.